-- Being polite.
-Students should not be abusive in their messages to others. - Using appropriate language.
+- Using appropriate language.
 Students should not swear or use vulgarities or any other inappropriate language. - Protecting private information.
 Students should not use their full name, personal address or telephone numbers, nor those of other students.
 (First name is acceptable.) - Understanding that email and other communication may not be kept private.
 Email and IM's leave written texts that the receiver may share with other people.
-Students should not share confidential information with each other using these means. - Including your name and school at the bottom of email but never giving out home address or cell phone number. - Using all capitals only to highlight a word.
-If you use them for an entire message, people will think you are shouting.

-5. Security - Network security is a high priority.
+Students should not share confidential information with each other using these means. - $\circ~$ Including your name and school at the bottom of email but never giving out home address or cell phone number. - Using all capitals only to highlight a word.
+If you use them for an entire message, people will think you are shouting. - Security Network security is a high priority.
 Students should keep their accounts and passwords confidential.
 They may not use another individual's account.
 Attempts to log-on to someone else's account or as a system administrator will result in cancellation of user privileges.
-Any user identified as a security risk may be denied access to the network.

-6. Vandalism - Vandalism will result in cancellation of privileges and other disciplinary action.
+Any user identified as a security risk may be denied access to the network. - Vandalism Vandalism will result in cancellation of privileges and other disciplinary action.
 Vandalism is defined as any malicious attempt to harm or destroy data of another user, the internet, or any other network.
-This includes, but is not limited to, the uploading or creation of computer viruses.

-7. Telephone and Credit Card Charges - MCPS assumes no responsibility for any unauthorized charges for fees, including credit card charges, telephone charges, long-distance charges, per-minute surcharges, and/or equipment or line costs.
+This includes, but is not limited to, the uploading or creation of computer viruses. - Telephone and Credit Card Charges MCPS assumes no responsibility for any unauthorized charges for fees, including credit card charges, telephone charges, long-distance charges, per-minute surcharges, and/or equipment or line costs.
 Users should be cautious of any "free" offers.
-There is usually a hidden charge.

-8. Viruses - Students are not allowed to bring in their own external hard drives or flash drives to use on the MCPS system without explicit permission.
+There is usually a hidden charge. - Viruses Students are not allowed to bring in their own external hard drives or flash drives to use on the MCPS system without explicit permission.
 Users are responsible for checking their own drives and downloaded materials for possible viruses.
 MCPS assumes no responsibility for any damages caused by viruses which may or may not have been acquired on school computers.
 Students may be charged a fee to cleanse the computer.
-See detailed information below.

-9. Inspection - The equipment and access to the internet remains the property and responsibility of MCPS which offers it to students for their convenience and educational use.
+See detailed information below. - Inspection The equipment and access to the internet remains the property and responsibility of MCPS which offers it to students for their convenience and educational use.
 The district reserves the right to limit use or inspect the contents of the files.
-All users are advised that they have no expectation of privacy in the information contained in school owned or leased machines.

-10. Filters - In accordance with the Children's Internet Protection Act (CIPA) of December 2000, MCPS uses Internet filtering to restrict access to inappropriate websites which contain visual depictions that are obscene, pornographic, and harmful to minors.
-Users are cautioned that due to the continuous proliferation of websites, there can be no guarantee that inappropriate sites will never be accessed.

-11. Internet Safety - MCPS filters internet access to provide a safe learning environment for students.
-No filtering product is 100 percent effective; students should contact a teacher or the system administrator to report any inappropriate material.

-12. PRIVACY IS NOT GUARANTEED.
-At any time, school and network administrators are authorized to monitor communications, inspect files, and track internet usage to ensure users are acting responsibly.
+All users are advised that they have no expectation of privacy in the information contained in school owned or leased machines. - Filters In accordance with the Children's Internet Protection Act (CIPA) of December 2000, MCPS uses Internet filtering to restrict access to inappropriate websites which contain visual depictions that are obscene, pornographic, and harmful to minors.
+Users are cautioned that due to the continuous proliferation of websites, there can be no guarantee that inappropriate sites will never be accessed. - Internet Safety MCPS filters internet access to provide a safe learning environment for students.
+No filtering product is 100 percent effective; students should contact a teacher or the system administrator to report any inappropriate material. - Privacy Is Not Guaranteed At any time, school and network administrators are authorized to monitor communications, inspect files, and track internet usage to ensure users are acting responsibly.